India travel guide

 Car rental: Carzonrent and One Car rental services operate from the airport.

 Airport Taxis: Meru and Sky radio taxis are available at the airport.
-They are air conditioned and metered, charging INR 21 per kilometre.
+They are air conditioned and metered.
 Surcharges will be charged at night.

 Facilities: The airport offers a prayer room, smoking areas, medical facilities, a lost and found, baggage wrapping services, and shower facilities.
 There are also many places to eat, drink and shop, including a duty-free section.